IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 This pattern starts by specifying the kind (= type) of a node that should be in the translation tree using `forNodeKind(Class<? extends INode> kind)`.
 Then, a specific node value can optionally be specified using `forNodeValue(String value)`.

-This creates a pattern over a single node, but the pattern can be a subtree, by optionally defining what the children of this node should be like.
+This pattern currently identifies a single node, but we can (optionally) define a more specific pattern identifying a subtree, by defining what the children of this node should be like.
 Using `includingChildren(List<IReorganizerRule> children)`, you can include other reorganizer specifications that have to be satisfied by some children of the current node.
 Note that you can recursively create children rules, meaning that you can specify a tree pattern of an arbitrary size.
 Alternatively, you can use `withAnyNonNullChildren()` to simply guarantee that your node has at least one node child.